 In CSV files, fields are often separated by a comma or semi-colon.
 The smc-sns-cli-script command interprets semi-colons (;) as separators by default.
 The separator may be different depending on the CSV file.
-In order to change the separator, put the variable FWADMIN_SNS_CLI_CSV DELIMITER before the command.
-For example:
+To change the separator expected by the command, the value of the variable FWADMIN_SNS_CLI_CSV_DELIMITER must be changed: